chalmerj/comp410-DEC_Presentation/DEC_PDP8.md

 * Introduced March 22, 1965
 * First commercially successful Minicomputer
-* Over 50,000 systems sold - more then any other minicomputer to date
+* Over 50,000 systems sold - more then any other minicomputer to date.
 * Original price $18,000 (1/5 cost of IBM/360)

-## Hardware ##
+# Hardware #

 * CPU with 4K of Memory (4,096 twelve-bit words)
 * Teletype interface: ASR-33 Teletype